terrytaylorbonn/terrytaylorbonn.github.io/0-mission.markdown

 <!-- *Page reorganized 26.0701 -->

-The **ZiptieAI mission** is to give you
+The **ZiptieAI mission** is to provide

 - 1 Core AI concepts
 - 2 Core AI demos and technical concepts
 - 3 AI deep dive (code)
-- 4 Anticipation of the AI future
+- 4 A window to the AI future

 <br>

 ### **1 Core AI concepts**

-**I never cease to be amazed by the engineering genius behind AI**.
-That being said, **building successful AI applications requires a basic understanding of what AI really is**. *Section "Concepts" is more technical.... this section is more big picture, the market, getting the gist of AI.*
+**The engineering genius behind AI is amazing**.
+But **building successful AI applications requires a basic understanding of what AI really is**.
 - 1.1 AI = deterministic algorithms running on digital HW
 - 1.2 LLM agent + transformer = simulated intelligence
 - 1.3 The core of AI: NN classification (matrix math based pattern matching)